top of page

 I began by mapping the current procurement process and gathering requirements, which uncovered critical challenges like connectivity gaps, paperwork overload, and scaling pressures.
 These insights became the foundation for shaping the solution.

-To turn insights into action, I used Personas, User stories, and flows to keep design people-focused, while brainstorming methods like SCAMPER and Worst Possible Idea unlocked creative, field-ready solutions.
+To turn insights into action, I used Personas, User stories, and User flows to keep design people-focused, while brainstorming methods like SCAMPER and Worst Possible Idea unlocked creative, field-ready solutions.
 Wireframes then brought these ideas to life in a simple, offline-first design.

 "Recognition Rather than Recall"